updated 3 days ago

 Click the task name to review and edit it.

-If a task is linked to a stage, you can see to which stage/pipeline it belongs on task editing screen.
+If a task is linked to a stage, you can see which stage and/or pipeline it belongs to in the task editing window.
 Click the pipeline name to navigate to it.

 Linking a Standalone Task to a Stage

 A task can be linked to a stage either manually or by adding an automated action.
-While adding tasks to a pipeline via automated actions involves a change in the pipeline template, manual linking allows you to track all tasks within your pipeline without modifying the pipeline template.
+While adding tasks to a pipeline using automated actions involves a change in the pipeline template, manual linking allows you to track all tasks within a pipeline without modifying the template.

 To link a task manually:

-1. Click the account card on a stage, then click + Link task.
+1. In the chosen stage, click on the account name box, then click + Link task.

-2. All tasks for the current client account will be displayed.
+2. All tasks for that client account will be displayed.
 Select the one you want to link to a stage.
-One task can be linked only to one stage.
+One task can be linked to only one stage.
 If you have recurring tasks, the start date is shown next to the task name to make it easier to select the right one.

 Deleting a Pipeline

-To delete a pipeline, go to Settings, then to Templates, select Pipelines, click the three dots icon next to the pipeline, select Delete, then confirm.
-Note that this will delete all stages linked to the pipeline.
-If the pipeline contains linked tasks, they are not deleted.
+To delete a pipeline, go to Settings, then to Templates, select Pipelines, click the three dots icon to the far right of the pipeline name, select Delete, then click the DELETE button to confirm.
+Note: This will delete all stages linked to the pipeline.
+If the pipeline contains linked tasks, these are not deleted.
 However, they will be unlinked from the pipeline.